 For iPhones and iPads, your best bet is the official Apple Lightning to Digital AV adapter, along with a standard HDMI cable.
 It’s more expensive than buying one of the many near-identical third-party cables, but also works a lot more reliably.

 Once you’ve got the physical connection sorted out, the rest is easy.
 It’s a simple mirrored display: whatever you see on your device also shows on the television.
-There may be some differences in aspect ratio, with a possibility of black bars at the top and bottom or sides of the larger screen, but that’s about it.
+There may be some differences in aspect ratio, which results in black bars at the top and bottom or sides of the larger screen, but that’s about it.

 The biggest benefit of using a physical cable is the reliability of the connection.
 You’ll get the least amount of delay, stuttering, or dropouts with this approach, and it’ll work with the widest range of TVs.
 If you’re planning to game on the big screen, this is by far the best method.